 Technology should make employees more productive.
 Technology should simplify and expedite the day to day work of your employees.
 People often make the mistake of assuming that digital technology and automation will replace workers, but that’s not the case in most offices.

-The reality is that Digital Transformation enables employees to get more done in less time.
+The reality is that the Digital Transformation Strategy enables employees to get more done in less time.
 Without having to waste time on antiquated technology and clunky processes, your employees should be free to work on projects that add value to the company.

 2. How Do You Use Technology to Better Engage Customers?

 Possibly the most crucial reason for Digital Transformation is to create a better relationship with your customers.
 Customers consider their digital experience as one of the most important touchpoints with any brand.